 Now, don’t expect that asking the magic question will make the officer walk back to his/her patrol vehicle and drive away.
-They may well choose to arrest you for DUI, but the important thing is that by forcing the police to make the decision whether or not to arrest you early on and by politely refusing to answer questions and perform FSE, you exercise your legal right to tremendously limit the evidence available to the prosecution to show that you were DUI.
+They may well choose to arrest you for DUI.
+Still, the important thing is that by forcing the police to make the decision whether or not to arrest you early on and by politely refusing to answer questions and perform FSE, you exercise your legal right to tremendously limit the evidence available to the prosecution to show that you were DUI.
 Be aware that refusing FSE can be offered as proof of “consciousness of guilt” by the prosecutor.
-However, this type of evidence is usually not as persuasive as evidence that a driver failed FSE, especially if a poor performance is captured on video.
+However, this type of evidence is usually not as persuasive as evidence that a driver failed FSE, especially if poor performance is captured on video.

-Florida law does require that you take a breath test if the police request it, whether you are under arrest or not.
 Florida has approved the Intoxilyzer 8000 as the machine used statewide to measure the amount of alcohol in a person’s body.
 Elaborating on the problems with having this machine as the source of such crucial evidence in DUI cases requires an entire book of information.
 Chris is experienced in a number of techniques that effectively challenge evidence supplied by the Intoxilyzer 8000.
 As a skilled DUI attorney, he understands how to expose the ways in which the machine fails to provide a reliable Blood Alcohol Content (BAC) reading for the breath sample obtained from a driver charged with DUI.

 A DUI case where the prosecutor relies on a breath test as the cornerstone piece of evidence is a case based on science.
 But the prosecution doesn’t really want to talk about science.
 They want to talk about the machine and how “reliable” it is.
 The state attorney’s argument at trial goes something like this:

 “The Intoxilyzer machine tells us the defendant blew over the legal limit of .08 on his breath test.
-You have the evidence that the machine was calibrated regularly and was working properly when defendant blew into it.
+You have evidence that the machine was calibrated regularly and was working properly when the defendant blew into it.
 You heard testimony from the officer who was certified to administer the breath test in this case that all procedures for conducting the test were followed.
 This clearly amounts to proof beyond a reasonable doubt that the defendant is guilty of DUI.”

 Sounds persuasive, right?
 But once the scientific principles the Intoxilyzer uses to generate its results are discussed, it becomes clear that the machine essentially operates using principles that only allow it to give a reliable reading under a very specific set of conditions.
 The processes of the Intoxilyzer are based on what’s known as Henry’s Law.
 Henry’s Law only applies under certain specific circumstances, for example: (1) a constant temperature of the sample, and (2) measurement at a constant pressure.
 (There are others in addition to these.)

 No one’s lungs can deliver a breath sample at a constant pressure.
 Pressure decreases as we inhale and increases when we exhale.
 The pressure in our lungs is always changing.
-To make the correct calculation for a driver’s BAC using Henry’s Law a sample must be measured at a constant pressure, just as it is when the Intoxilyzer is calibrated.
+To make the correct calculation for a driver’s BAC using Henry’s Law, a sample must be measured at a constant pressure, just as it is when the Intoxilyzer is calibrated.

 The answer to this question will be different for just about every individual.
-This is because a person’s BAC is affected by: their weight; the rate at which their body metabolizes alcohol; the timing of consumption; amount and form of alcohol they have consumed, and several other factors.
+This is because a person’s BAC is affected by: their weight; the rate at which their body metabolizes alcohol; the timing of consumption; the amount and form of alcohol they have consumed, and several other factors.
 To get a general idea of how some of these elements combine to bring a person to a certain BAC, use this link to a BAC calculator: https://www.healthstatus.com/calculate/blood-alcohol-bac-calculator Keep in mind that no calculator is 100% accurate due to the number of variables that affect a person’s BAC.

-The police may request a sample of your breath, blood and/or urine as part of their DUI investigation.
+The police may request a sample of your breath, blood, and urine as part of their DUI investigation.
 Deciding whether to comply involves a weighing decision on your part since you are required by law to submit to the test if so requested by a police officer.
-The first time you refuse your driver’s license will be suspended for one year.
+The first time you refuse, your driver’s license will be suspended for one year.
 A second refusal, if alleged in the complaint, will result in suspension for 18 months.
 A second refusal can also be charged as a separate misdemeanor offense.
 These consequences must be weighed against the possibility of giving an incriminating sample, whether the police request a sample of your breath, blood or urine.

 10 Day Rule

 Chris Westmoreland stands ready to bring his experience in DUI law to bear on your DUI case.
-His natural presence in the courtroom, his ability to think and act quickly during trial and hearings, and his command of language and the law has won him the respect of judges and attorneys throughout his career.
+His natural presence in the courtroom, his ability to think and act quickly during trials and hearings, and his command of language and the law have won him the respect of judges and attorneys throughout his career.
 Contact us to set up a free consultation with him and speak with an experienced and knowledgeable DUI attorney about your case.